technicallyharwell/Over-Engineered-Todo/README.md

 # fastapi-templates
 Bootstrap templates to enable rapid development of new FastAPI projects.

-orm-todo is the most complete, with SQLAlchemy ORM, Alembic migrations, pytest, and Docker.
+orm-todo is the most complete, with SQLAlchemy ORM, Alembic migrations, pydantic validations, pytest, and Docker.